 The simple insight behind Bootleg is that resolving the tail requires subtle reasoning over type and relation signals.
 In Bootleg, we take an "embedding-centric" approach and represent types, relations, and entities as learned embeddings in a Transformer-based architecture.
 Critically, all entities of the same type (or relation) get the same type (relation) embedding, meaning all entities, including the tail entities, can leverage the signals learned for all entities of that type (relation).
 This is what allows for Bootleg to better disambiguate tail entities than models that rely only on textual patterns.

-Getting StartedFor an overview of Bootleg, check out our blog post.
-For help getting started with using Bootleg, check out our open-source code, tutorials, and paper.
+Getting StartedFor help getting started with using Bootleg, check out our open-source code, tutorials, and paper.

-ResultsBootleg achieves state of the art on three NED benchmarks and improves over a standard BERT NED baseline by over 40 F1 points on the tail of Wikipedia, which we define as entities occurring 10 or fewer times in our Wikipedia training data.
-Bootleg has also provided up to 8% performance lift in highly optimized production search and assistant tasks at a major technology company.
-Lastly, as a fun experiment, we extracted Bootleg's learned representations and integrated them into a SotA model for TACRED1.
+ResultsBootleg achieves state of the art on NED benchmarks and improves over a standard BERT NED baseline by over 40 F1 points on the tail of Wikipedia, which we define as entities occurring 10 or fewer times in our Wikipedia training data.
+As a fun experiment, we extracted Bootleg's learned representations and integrated them into a SotA model for TACRED1.
 This Bootleg-enhanced TACRED model set a new SotA by 1 F1 point.
 See our paper for details.